lambdadog/nix-extra/README.md

   - On MacOS, Emacs.app never inherits information from your shell env.
 The `sourceFiles` argument is an optional argument to `emacsWithPackages` that allows you to list (bash-compatible) files to source so Emacs is able to inherit your shell enviroment.
+This is arguably an unrelated hack, but works and I couldn't find anywhere else to put it.